-The Mission of the Aarhus Centre is:
+The mission of the Aarhus Centre comprises:

-Services provided by the Aarhus Centre are:
+Services provided by the Aarhus Centre encompass:

-Key to operation of the Aarhus Centre are the non-governmental organisations involved in environment matters and units of local government which should implement the Aarhus Convention in practice.
+Key to the operation of the Aarhus Centre are the NGOs involved in environment matters and units of local government which should implement the Aarhus Convention in practice.
 By building capacities of civil society organisations, their skills will be improved, enabling them to objectively and substantively represent the public in environment matters.
 At the moment, the staff of Banja Luka Aarhus Centre consists of the coordinator and the legal officer.